 Warehouse Hotel Address: 320 Havelock Road, Singapore | Website: The Warehouse Hotel

 The Warehouse Hotel: the best luxury boutique hotel in Singapore

-If money is not an obstacle, then I would stay at The Warehouse Hotel whenever I am in Singapore.
+If money is not an obstacle, I would stay at The Warehouse Hotel whenever I am in Singapore.
 It is perhaps the best luxury boutique hotel in Singapore.

 The original building was built in 1895 along the Singapore River by Robertson Quay.
 Today, the restored heritage building houses 37 guest rooms, a rooftop infinity pool, an onsite restaurant, and an awesome cocktail lobby bar.

-The hotel spared no expenses when it comes to design.
+The hotel spared no expense when it comes to design.
 All the rooms and common areas in the Warehouse Hotel are outfitted with the best high-end contemporary furniture and finishes.
 Truly one of the most luxurious hotels you will ever stay in.

 And if you are collecting points for the Marriott Bonvoy Rewards Program, The Warehouse Hotel is part of their Design Hotels portfolio where you can collect points when you stay at the boutique hotel.
 Or better yet, if you have a lot of points, you should redeem them and stay at the Warehouse Hotel (like I did!)